What Can Cats Eat: Recommendations from a Vet

 There are certain food items that can be toxic to cats.
 Some of these may surprise readers as they are eaten regularly be people and other animals.
 Making ourselves aware of which foods to avoid can prevent a late-night visit to the emergency hospital, or even a fatality.

 - Grapes, Sultanas and Raisins.
 Interestingly, we still do not know what these fruits can cause a sudden and life-threatening renal failure.
 Some cats will eat grapes their whole lives without any adverse reactions, while others may eat just a handful of raisins or a piece of fruit cake and develop kidney disease.
 As it’s impossible to predict which cats will be affected, it is sensible to avoid these fruits at all costs.

 - Chocolate.
 The toxic ingredient in chocolate is theobromine and the higher the concentration, the more the adverse reactions.
 Dark chocolate has more theobromine than milk chocolate, while white chocolate has none.
 Symptoms of chocolate toxicity can include salivating, vomiting and shaking.
 Thankfully, cats are not keen on sweet foods so do not often eat chocolate.

 - Onions and Garlic.
 These vegetables may be fed mistakenly when added to gravies or stews.
 Some old-fashioned de-wormers may also contain garlic; a practice that has now fallen out of favour because of what we have learned about the negative effect that garlic can have on cats.
 While one or two small pieces are unlikely to cause an issue, when fed in large amounts over a period of time, these veggies can lead to a ‘haemolytic anaemia’, whereby the body breaks down its own red blood cells.

-What do I do if I think my cat might have eaten one of the above foods?
+What to do if My Cat might have eaten one of the above foods?